Huntington Bancshares Incorporated (HBAN) Shares Down Despite Recent Market Volatility

 HBAN’s Market Performance

-HBAN’s stock has seen a 2.48% increase for the week, with a 3.10% rise in the past month and a 1.66% gain in the past quarter.
-The volatility ratio for the week is 1.69%, and the volatility levels for the past 30 days are at 1.88% for Huntington Bancshares Incorporated The simple moving average for the last 20 days is -0.02% for HBAN stock, with a simple moving average of 9.73% for the last 200 days.
+HBAN’s stock has seen a -5.62% decrease for the week, with a -5.99% drop in the past month and a -3.02% fall in the past quarter.
+The volatility ratio for the week is 2.63%, and the volatility levels for the past 30 days are at 1.97% for Huntington Bancshares Incorporated The simple moving average for the last 20 days is -5.15% for HBAN stock, with a simple moving average of 3.21% for the last 200 days.

 Analysts’ Opinion of HBAN